awsdocs/aws-m2-user-guide/doc_source/tutorial-runtime.md

 }
 ```

-## Step 3: Create and configure an AWS Secrets Manager secret<a name="tutorial-runtime-mf-secret"></a>
+## Step 3: Create and configure an AWS Secrets Manager database secret<a name="tutorial-runtime-mf-secret"></a>

-To create a secret in Secrets Manager for storing the credentials for the database you created previously, follow the steps in [Create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) in the *AWS Secrets Manager User Guide*\.\.
+To create a database secret in Secrets Manager for storing the credentials for the database you created previously, follow the steps in [Create a secret](https://docs.aws.amazon.com/secretsmanager/latest/userguide/manage_create-basic-secret.html) in the *AWS Secrets Manager User Guide*\.
 Specify the key you created in the previous steps for the encryption key\.

 During the key creation process, choose **Resource permissions \- optional**, then choose **Edit permissions**\.
 In the editor, add a resource\-based policy, such as the following, to retrieve the content of the encrypted fields\.